Sales-Based Rebate Design: Conclusions

 Let $y:=\frac{v_c-\mu_c}{\sigma_v}$.
 Incorporating $\theta-c\geq p-c\geq r_M\Phi(y)$ in \eqref{eq::xyz1}, we can obtain \be {\sigma_\ep}\leq\frac{(1+\sigma_\ep)y}{\sqrt{2\pi}\Phi(y)}\leq \frac{2y}{\sqrt{2\pi}\Phi(y)}, \ee which along with \eqref{eq::sep} leads to \be \frac{y}{\phi(y)}\geq\frac{\pi}{2}, \ee requiring $y>\frac{1}{2}$.
 Finally, \eqref{eq::thetac} and \eqref{eq::FOCboth}, along with the fact that $\frac{2}{p}+\theta-p>\frac{3}{2}$ for $\theta\geq\sqrt{\frac{\pi}{2}}$ and optimal price $p=\frac{\Phi(\theta-p)}{\phi(\theta-p)}$, we can show \be \frac{1}{1-\sqrt{2\pi}\phi(y)}\geq e^{3\sqrt{\frac{\pi}{2}}\frac{\sigma_\ep}{\sqrt{1-\sigma_\ep^2}}\Phi(y)}. \ee With a bit of manipulation, we can verify that the above cannot hold for $y>\frac{1}{2}$ and $\sigma_\ep\geq\sqrt{\frac{\pi}{2}}\frac{\phi(y)}{\Phi(y)}$.
 This completes the proof of $\lambda<\Phi(\theta-c)$, implying that $r_{\min}=0$.

-The last point to be made is about the uniqueness of the equilibrium threshold strategy for the subgame among the consumers under the optimal reward program.
-This is important, as in case of multiple equilibria seller cannot predict the purchase behavior of the consumers.
+The last point to be made is about the uniqueness of the equilibrium threshold strategy for the subgame among the consumers under the optimal spread-constrained reward program.
+This is important, as in case of multiple equilibria seller needs to use other measures to speculate which equilibrium is more likely to be followed by consumers.
 More generally, we can show the uniqueness of the cutoff $c$ for any decreasing reward program $r(\normcdf{v-c}{\sigma_\ep})$.
 To prove, we write the indifference equation as

-where the second equality follows from combining $v|c\sim N(\tau c+(1-\tau)\theta,\sigma_v^2)$ and $v|p\sim N(\tau p+(1-\tau)\theta,\sigma_v^2)$.
+where the second equality follows from combining $v|v_i=c\sim N(\tau c+(1-\tau)\theta,\sigma_v^2)$ and $v|v_i=p\sim N(\tau p+(1-\tau)\theta,\sigma_v^2)$.
 It is easy to see that the RHS in \eqref{eq::theorem1::tmp1} is strictly increasing in $c$, implying the uniqueness of $c$. ~$ \blacksquare$

 \textit{Proof of Lemma~\ref{lemma::rewardROC}.} Similar to the proof of Lemma~\ref{lemma::rewardspread}, it suffices to show that $|\frac{\partial}{\partial v_i}\E_{v|v_i}[\rh(v)]|\leq1$.
 This immediately follows from